kensiprell/grails-drools/README.md

 ## Grails plugin for integrating Drools

 [Drools](https://www.drools.org) is a Business Rules Management System (BRMS) solution.
-The plugin fully supports Drools [kie-spring](https://docs.jboss.org/drools/release/6.2.0.CR4/drools-docs/html/ch.kie.spring.html) integration.
+The plugin fully supports Drools [kie-spring](https://docs.jboss.org/drools/release/6.2.0.Final/drools-docs/html/ch11.html) integration.

 The plugin has been tested  using the [sample application](https://github.com/kensiprell/grails-drools-sample) and [test script](https://github.com/kensiprell/grails-plugin-test-script/blob/master/drools.sh) in the following environment:

-* Drools 6.1.0.Final
+* Drools 6.2.0.Final

-* Grails versions 2.2.5, 2.3.9, and 2.4.4
+* Grails versions 2.2.5, 2.3.9, and 2.4.5

-* OSX 10.10.1
+* OSX 10.10.2

 * JDK 1.7.0_75

-If you have a question, problem, suggestion, or want to report a bug, please submit an [issue](https://jira.grails.org/browse/GPDROOLS).
+If you have a question, problem, suggestion, or want to report a bug, please submit an [issue](https://github.com/kensiprell/grails-drools/issues?state=open).
 I will reply as soon as I can.

 [Release Notes](https://github.com/kensiprell/grails-drools/wiki/Release-Notes)

+## Breaking Changes
+If you are upgrading from version 0.9.3, there are some breaking changes you will have to address.
+### Rule File Directory
+Rule files and subdirectories must be located under `src/resources/`.
+You can no longer use some arbitrary file system path.
+This change and the one discussed below were required to align the plugin with Drools conventions.

+### drlFileLocation
+`grails.plugin.drools.drlFileLocation` must be a single directory name and not a path.
+For example, the default of "rules" refers to the following file system path: `src/resources/rules/`.

+### Classpath Access
+Rule files are now available on the classpath using `/` instead of `.`.
+Older versions of the plugin violated the DRY principle by having the same rule file in two different locations.
+For example,

+    droolsService.executeFromFile("rules.ruleOne.drl", [facts])

+becomes

+    droolsService.executeFromFile("rules/ruleOne.drl", [facts])

+And

+    classLoader.getResourceAsStream("rules.ruleOne.drl")

+becomes

+    classLoader.getResourceAsStream("rules/ruleOne.drl")

+### Rule File Names
+Rule files must have a "drl" or "rule" suffix.
+This change avoids unnecessary clutter in the `target` directory by omitting hidden files and directories for example.

 ## How the Plugin Works
 The plugin offers a variety of ways to use rules.
 The [RuleTests](https://github.com/kensiprell/grails-drools/blob/master/test/integration/grails/plugin/drools/RulesTests.groovy) and [TestController](https://github.com/kensiprell/grails-drools-sample/blob/master/grails-app/controllers/grails/plugin/drools_sample/TestController.groovy) classes show several examples.